xkollar/xkollar.github.io/data/posts/2025-12-14-testing-subset.markdown

 ```

 Notice that this is okay to do, as all rows in a given group have the same
-probability regardless of what is probability of an individual element being
+probability regardless of what is the probability of an individual element
-faulty!
+being faulty!
 (Assuming that probability is same on every position.)
-Also notice
+Also
-that we know for sure that there are not 4 nor 5 errors (as we would have
+notice that we know for sure that there are not 4 nor 5 errors (as we would
-observed a faulty element).
+have observed a faulty element).

 Now we can start asking questions:

-> What is the smallest number of errors we are 100% sure we would have discovered?
+> What is the smallest number of errors we are 100% sure we would have
+> found at least one?

 Well...
 4. While this one is not very exiting, we can go further:

-> What is the smallest number of errors we are at least 90% confident we would have discovered?
+> What is the smallest number of errors we are at least 90% confident we would
+> have found at least one?

 Looking at our analysis: 3.
 And how would you answer:

-> What is the smallest number of errors we are at least 95% confident we would have discovered?
+> What is the smallest number of errors we are at least 95% confident we would
+> have fount at least one?

-Again, 4.
-Thinking about these cases will allow us to notice patterns with possibility to generalize.
+Again: 4.
+Thinking about these cases will allow us to notice patterns with
-(And hopefully now the `P(seen=0|e=0) = 1` makes sense too.)
+possibility to generalize.
+(And hopefully now the `P(seen=0|e=0) = 1` makes
+sense too.)

 ## General Case 🫡💼